1910361/assignment3/assignment2/readme.md

 ## Introduction
 The project will be developed in DSL language using JetBrains MPS software.
-It will be the description of a language to describe a state machine, with states, transitions and events
+It will be the description of a language to configure a state machine, with states, transitions and events.

 ## Problem
 The problem consists of creating a dimmer for a lamp, where we have the lamp off and 3 levels of brightness emitted by the lamp.

 ## Requirements for the Assignment
-Using the JetBrains MPS IDE
+It is required the use of the JetBrains MPS IDE.

 ## Solution Design
 A state machine passing through 4 states and having as output the 4 levels of the lamp, from off to the maximum brightness level

 ## Solution Implementation
-A state machine with 4 states and adding events for transitions.
+Implemented a state machine with 4 states and adding events for transitions.

 ## Solution Alternative(s)